How to Shave Safely with Acne-Prone Skin: Causes of Razor Irritation and How to Prevent It

 - You end up shaving anyway for appearance

-You need a way to shave safely, assuming you have acne.
+You need a way to shave safely—even when you have acne.

 How to Prepare Your Skin Properly

-If your beard is dry and stiff, shaving becomes much harder and rougher on your skin.
+If your facial hair is dry and stiff, shaving becomes much harder and rougher on your skin.

 - Apply shaving cream or gel evenly